-BGA Soldering is also known as Ball Grid Array Soldering, which is becoming one of the most amazing alternatives of packaging for high input and output devices at the present time in the industry.
+BGA Soldering is also known as Ball Grid Array Soldering, which is becoming one of the most amazing alternatives of packaging for high input and output devices at present in the industry.
 It has brought various advantages over other similar packaging techniques.
-As the need for levels of integration is increasing to the unparalleled levels the need for integrated circuits with a huge number of pins and gates is also increasing with every passing day.
+As the need for levels of integration is increasing to unparalleled levels the need for integrated circuits with a huge number of pins and gates is also increasing with every passing day.

 Due to this high level of integrity and more use of pins and gates in the system, there was a higher need to build a package that can be more convenient to use for the manufacturers or technicians in the best possible way.
 Even more, the package has to be more robust and reliable and would pose a higher number of pins.
 It should not only be able to bring improvement in the performance as well as it must work to reduce the size of the package and its thickness in the best possible way.
 Well, this is the point where BGA Soldering came into action.
 BGA soldering packages have been developed into various classifications after huge research and upgrading carried out by various companies.

-BGA is a unique type of surface-mount packaging, which is being used for integrated circuits where electronic components of SMD are actually affixed and mounted on the SMT printed circuit board’s surface.
+BGA is a unique type of surface-mount packaging, which is being used for integrated circuits where electronic components of SMD are affixed and mounted on the SMT printed circuit board’s surface.
 BGA is featuring leads of ball shape which are being distributed in arrays at the package’s bottom.
 And the ball array is actually getting its name because it is a metal or alloy ball array which is arranged in a grid.

 BGA packages are being used to mount devices on a permanent basis.
 It has the ability to provide more interconnection pins in which you can put flat or dual in-line packages.
-The pins which are being used in this technology are of solder balls which are being arranged in a pattern (usually grid-like pattern) on the package’s undersurface.
-This is being done to increase the area for connections instead of just periphery.
-Most interestingly, with BGA soldering, you can get benefits to use the entire bottom surface of the device instead of using perimeter only.
-However, when it comes to soldering a BGA package in a more successful way requires more précised control and normally done with automated processes.
+The pins which are being used in this technology are solder balls that are arranged in a pattern (usually a grid-like pattern) on the package’s undersurface.
+This is being done to increase the area for connections instead of just the periphery.
+Most interestingly, with BGA soldering, you can get the benefit to use the entire bottom surface of the device instead of using the perimeter only.
+However, when it comes to soldering a BGA package in a more successful way requires more precise control and is normally done with automated processes.

-At the initial stages, the BGA technology was actually a matter of concern.
+In the initial stages, the BGA technology was a matter of concern.
 People were not sure about their reliability and soldering.
 It is because in BGA soldering the pads are normally under the device and are quite invisible.
 Well, to make sure that you are going on the right path, it is highly important to know the right soldering process.

-It is because this can bring the entire PCB assembly to a fixed temperature in order to melt the solder balls which are available under the BGA components.
+This is because this can bring the entire PCB assembly to a fixed temperature in order to melt the solder balls which are available under the BGA components.
 For every BGA soldering, the solder balls are containing a controlled solder amount.
-When the BGA package and solder balls are being placed in a reflow oven, it will become hot and melt the solder.
-While the surface tension helps the molten solder in holding the package with right alignment.
+When the BGA package and solder balls are placed in a reflow oven, it will become hot and melt the solder.
+While the surface tension helps the molten solder in holding the package with the right alignment.

 However, it is highly important to take care of soldering temperature and solder alloy so that it could not melt completely and can manage to stay in semi-solid form.
 It is also important to keep the solder balls separated from each other to avoid causing any bridging result in the best possible way.

-How to inspect BGA solder joints?
+How to Inspect BGA Soldering Joints?

-Types of BGA packages
+Types of BGA Soldering Packages

 TEPBGA stands for “Thermally Enhanced Plastic Ball Grid Array”.
 This package is capable of providing much higher levels of heat dissipation.
 In the substrate, thick copper planes are being used to draw heat to the customer board from the die in a more effective way.

 PoP stands for “Package on Package”.
-This type of BGA packages is being used in applications where space is the real concern.
+This type of BGA package is being used in applications where space is the real concern.
 It is because this BGA package can allow stacking a memory package on the base package top with ease.